 By the 1970s the congregation was moving out to the suburbs and the synagogue membership was starting to wane.
 The last wedding took place between Jeremy Colman and Deborah Hodari on 25th September 1977.

 The Jewish Heritage Committee, which later became the museum’s first board of trustees, was formed and launched a public appeal to raise funds to convert the synagogue into a museum.
 Werner Mayer, Bill Williams, Ronni Forman, Shloimy Alman, Steven Fruhman and Rosalyn Livshin, lead the team in this effort.
-By 1982 the synagogue’s congregation moved to a new building on Moor Lane, Salford and conversion work began to turn the Spanish and Portuguese Synagogue into Manchester Jewish Museum.
+By 1982 the synagogue’s congregation moved to a converted school building on Moor Lane, Salford and conversion work began to turn the Spanish and Portuguese Synagogue into Manchester Jewish Museum.

 After two years of conservation work our museum opened on Sunday 25 March 1984 with a temporary exhibition ‘The making of Manchester Jewish Museum’.
 A new permanent exhibition opened a year later.
 For almost 40 years the museum has served to teach people about Manchester’s rich Jewish social history – from the thousands of school groups we engage to the visitors that come through our doors.